 Shipping: Given the fact that their relationship drives the plot, it's not surprising that Tod and Copper get their share of this.
 Even better, it takes the above mentioned Applicability to a whole new level...

 Tastes Like Diabetes: A common misconception of the film due to how it's advertised.
 While there are a few overly cute scenes during the eponymous duo's childhood, the movie is actually taken very seriously and is much more adult-appealing than most people seem to realise.
 Played more straight for the Denser and Wackier Interquel.

 Many fans think Chief should have been Killed Off for Real to make Copper and Amos' anger more justified and overall have made the latter half of the movie a lot darker.
 Apparently, the writers were going to kill Chief off (as in The Fox and the Hound the novel but decided against it because they thought it'd be too dark.
-Chief's original fate is apparent when Copper finds him after he's jumped off the bridge; a dog lying motionless with his nose in the water is pretty much dead.
+Chief's original fate is apparent when Copper finds him after he's jumped off the bridge: a dog lying motionless with his nose in the water is pretty much dead.
 But Disney decided to draw the line there.

 The Woobie: Tod can be this.
 His mother is killed when he's only a baby, he gets chased and shot at by Chief and Slade, respectively (twice!), his best friend disowns him and wants him dead, his owner drops him off in a wildlife preserve for his own safety leaving him without survival skills and a friend in the world, and on top of it all, his neighbor (the badger) is a complete Jerk Ass to him.
 Things get a lot better after he meets Vixey, though...then worse...then better.